 This covers applicants asked to leave accommodation by relatives or friends but where they are allowed to stay for up to a further twelve months.
-This may avoid applicants having to go into temporary Bed and Breakfast accommodation immediately.
+This may avoid applicants having to go into temporary bed and breakfast accommodation immediately.

-Homeless or threatened with homelessness - no priority need
+Homeless or threatened with homelessness within two months